-- GASB Statement No. 84 Fiduciary Activities.
-Issued January 2017, this statement establishes criteria for identifying fiduciary activities of all state and local governments.
-The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
-This statement will be effective beginning fiscal year 2020.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 84 on its financial statements. - 2.
-GASB Statement No. 87 Leases.
-Issued June 2017, this statement increases the usefulness of governments' financial statement by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-This statement will be effective beginning fiscal year 2021.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 87 on its financial statements. - 3.
+- GASB Statement No. 87 Leases.
+Issued in June 2017, this statement increases the usefulness of governments' financial statement by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+This statement will be effective beginning fiscal year 2022 as postponed by GASB Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 87 on its financial statements. - 2.
 GASB Statement No. 89 Accounting for Interest Cost Incurred Before the End of a Construction Period.
-Issued June 2018, this statement enhances the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
-This statement will be effective beginning fiscal year 2021.
+Issued in June 2018, this statement enhances the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
+This statement will be effective beginning fiscal year 2022 as postponed by GASB Statement No. 95 - Postponement of the Effective Dates of Certain Authoritative Guidance.
 CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 89 on its financial statements.